 Soon we were off again, this time with a couple more passengers somehow jammed in, and we were all completely wasted.
 Occasionally now, we would see the approaching lights of another vehicle.
 As we got closer one of the drivers would switch off his headlights completely, which was more than a little unnerving.
 Sometimes both drivers would turn them off and the outside world would be plunged into total darkness with two vehicles potentially heading straight for each other, which was downright terrifying.
 We realised that there was no dip function on the headlights of any of these vehicles and the lights were disengaged to stop both drivers being dazzled by a full beam at the same time.
 This was Afghanistan and things were beginning to get crazy.
 Or was it just that we were so stoned?
 No, things really were beginning to get crazy.
 We stopped to let out all the Afghans in the middle of nowhere with the dust storm still blowing.
 They wrapped the ends of their turbans around their faces, leaving only their dark, khol lined eyes visible, and disappeared into the night.
 We carried on to Herat, the city built by Alexander the Great and invaded by both Genghis Khan, Tamerlane and a whole bunch of dope smoking hippies.

-As we unloaded our bags I noticed that the wind had dropped and Herat was completely silent apart from the sound of distant barking dogs and the occasional horse-drawn taxi with its tinkling bells.
+As we unloaded our bags I noticed that the wind had dropped and, in Herat’s old quarter, it was completely silent apart from the sound of distant barking dogs and the occasional horse-drawn taxi with its tinkling bells.
 A small boy showed us to the Hotel Tahery where we obtained a large clean room with three beds and a huge window that opened up on to the street below.
 The beds were, what are called in India, charpoys, wooden frames with knotted rope tied across to support a thin mattress.
 The room cost 30Afghanis, about 44pence.
 The hotel also had its own restaurant catering to the tastes of westerners and playing wobbly cassettes of rock music that had been left by others who’d passed this way before us.
 We took a walk but there was very little open apart from a couple of fruit stalls and a strange little place called the Herat Pudding shop.
 We were invited in by a young, hippiefied Afghan who chatted to us in broken English over a pot of chai before returning to the hotel to drift into a deep sleep.

 Our first full day in Herat was to begin with a visit to the post office but we were waylaid by a grey-haired gentleman in a jaunty Qarakul hat, who invited us to take tea with him.
 He lived in a tiny windowless room next to the hotel kitchen where he boiled water on a kerosene stove and offered us sweet, white bon-bons to accompany the chai.
 We talked for a while and it was obvious that it was his habit to spend time with people passing through.
 He was very dapper in his traditional clothes and had a rather unsettling piercing stare.